billallison/brsearch-mcp-server/README.md

 # URL Text Fetcher MCP Server

-A Model Context Protocol (MCP) server that provides URL text fetching, web scraping, and web search capabilities for use with LM Studio and other MCP-compatible clients.
+A modern Model Context Protocol (MCP) server that provides URL text fetching, web scraping, and web search capabilities using the FastMCP framework for use with LM Studio and other MCP-compatible clients.

+The server is built using the modern FastMCP framework, which provides:
+- Clean decorator-based tool definitions
+- Automatic schema generation from type hints
+- Simplified server setup and configuration
+- Better error handling and logging

+All security features and functionality have been preserved while modernizing to follow MCP best practices.

 ## Features